German Shepherd Temperament, Energy Level, and Lifestyle Fit

 • Owners committed to training and exercise

-• Homes with yards or easy access to outdoor space
+• Homes with yards or outdoor access

 Not ideal for: